 Monthly Average and Median RTT Including HAN time

-An Indicator of the Monthly Average (Mean) and Median Round Trip Time (RTT) including time spent within the Home Area Network (HAN).
+An Indicator of the Monthly Average (Mean) and Median RTT including time spent within the Home Area Network (HAN).

 The Median is reported because, when compared to the average/mean, this measure is less likely to be skewed by extremely large or small numbers and therefore provides a better idea of the typical response time.

-Indicator of the range of RRT values
+Indicator of the range of RTT values

 An Indicator of the range of RTT values measured within the month to show the longest and slowest response time recorded.